What are the special features of FASERFIX concrete?

 - Gratings up to class F 900

-- Resistant to environmental influences such as frost, saline conditions, high humidity, extreme temperatures, strong UV and corrosive substances
+- Resistant to environmental influences such as frost, saline conditions, high humidity, extreme temperatures, strong UV radiation and corrosive substances

 - Increased impact and wear resistance, due to basalt fibres